Grasscutters/Cultivation/README.md

   - If joining a public one, you're done.
 Just click "Connect with Grasscutter" and input the address and port.
 You do not have to continue these instructions.
     - If you are getting System Error, or 4214, ask the [Discord support channels](https://discord.gg/grasscutter)
 - Open the "Downloads" menu (top right)
-  - Download "latest grasscutter" (second from the top)
+  - Download "Grasscutter All-in-One" (top of the list)
-  - Download "resources" (very bottom)
-- Once all of that is done, click the icon next to "Launch"
+- Once that is done, click the icon next to "Launch"
 - To play on your new server:
   - Click "Connect with Grasscutter"
   - Input `localhost` as the address, and `443` as the port